-For a company whose cash flows are in U.S. dollars, use the 10-year U.S. Treasury bond rate instead of a longer-term instrument.
+For a company with cash flows in U.S. dollars, use the 10-year U.S. Treasury bond rate instead of a longer-term instrument.
 10+ year data is hard to find, and we’ll need it for the equity risk premium and other calculations.

 Secondly, the company location does not affect the risk-free rate.
-All that matters is the currency the cash flows are stated in.
+All that matters is the currency in the cash flows are stated.

-The only time it would make sense to use year-specific risk-free rates is if the yield curve is sloping significantly upward or downward by more than 4-5%.
-This process is time consuming as default spreads need to be year consistent.
+Using year-specific risk-free rates will only make sense if the yield curve is sloping significantly upward or downward by more than 4-5%.
+This process is time-consuming as default spreads need to be year consistent.

 Currencies with default-free entities

-If there is a default-free government or entity in your currency, use that rate.
+Use that rate if there is a default-free government or entity in your currency.
 For example, many governments use Euros and have different 10-year bond rates.
-Use a default-free government bond rate such as Germany’s in this case, or better yet the ECB’s rate.
+Use a default-free government bond rate such as Germany’s in this case, or better yet, the ECB’s rate.
 We’ll bring in the default spread for risky bonds later.